enzedonline/quill-blot-formatter2/README.md

 You can make use of this to display a caption using the [suggested css](#css) below.

+> [!NOTE]
-Note, using the suggested css, if the title wraps, it will begin to clip the base of the image.
+> Using the suggested css, if the title wraps, it will begin to clip the base of the image.
 This is a limitation of needing to use an absolute position to prevent the caption from growing the span width.

 ## Alignment and Placing